 As a gateway to the famous Angkor Wat temples, Siem Reap is the cornerstone of Cambodia’s tourism and it’s definitely one of the best travel destinations to put on your Cambodia itinerary.

 You could easily spend a week or two exploring everything in the Siem Reap area, but the top highlights can be seen with 3 or 4 days in Cambodia if you’re limited on time.

 This Angkor Wat itinerary will guide you through some of the very best Angkor temples to see, along with a few of the most interesting sights in Siem Reap town itself.

 ✈ Where To Start

 This entire Angkor Wat itinerary takes place in and near the small town of Siem Reap, Cambodia.

-Fly to Siem Reap International Airport (REP), which is serviced by a bunch of budget friendly airlines with good ratings.
+Fly to Siem Reap-Angkor International Airport (SAI), which is serviced by a bunch of budget friendly airlines with good ratings.
+Among other places, there are flights from Singapore (SIN), Bangkok (DMK), or Kuala Lumpur (KUL) to Siem Reap for as low as $40 USD.

 Check in to your hotel, and get rested up to explore some ancient temples for 4 days in Cambodia!

 • Day 1: Angkor Wat Sunrise + Small Circuit